mcogswell/mcogswell.github.com/vis_blog/index.md

 [^nn_intro]:
-    Andrej Karpathy's recent [blog](http://karpathy.github.io/2015/10/25/selfie/) is a blog length introduction CNNs for a wide audience.
+    Andrej Karpathy's recent [blog](http://karpathy.github.io/2015/10/25/selfie/) is a blog length introduction ConvNets for a wide audience.
 Also see [this](https://www.youtube.com/watch?v=bHvf7Tagt18) introduction to Machine Learning and Deep Learning from Google.

-    For more technical details on NNs and CNNs, try Michael Neilsen's [book](http://neuralnetworksanddeeplearning.com/), Andrej Karpathy's code oriented [guide](http://karpathy.github.io/neuralnets/), or
+    For more technical details on NNs and ConvNets, try Michael Neilsen's [book](http://neuralnetworksanddeeplearning.com/), Andrej Karpathy's code oriented [guide](http://karpathy.github.io/neuralnets/), or
-    one of Chris Olah's [blogs about CNNs](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/).
+    one of Chris Olah's [blogs about ConvNets](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/).
     Pat Winston also has a [lecture about neural networks](https://www.youtube.com/watch?v=q0pm3BrIUFo) in his intro Artificial Intelligence course.